csesoc/constitution/CONSTITUTION.rst

    #.
 That the Society has, in consultation with Arc, determined that a public Extraordinary General Meeting to remove the individual would cause undue harm to those that have been victimised or harmed.
    #.
 Notice of a General Meeting must then be presented via the email to the member(s) in question, and the Executive, at least seven (7) days prior to the meeting.

       #.
-This meeting is to be held in confidence and the only people permitted to attend the meeting are:
+This meeting is to be held in camera and the only people permitted to attend the meeting are:

          #.
 The Executive;
          #.
 The member(s) in question;